 - Residing with parents, legal guardian, or immediate family who live within a commutable distance of the University

 - Attainment of age 22 by the start of the fall semester

 - Currently married

 - Student's dependent(s) resides with the student

-To be approved, students must submit the Residency Requirement Exemption form and all accompanying documents online through their Hoya Housing page, by 5pm on March 15, 2018.
+To be approved, students must submit the Residency Requirement Exemption form and all accompanying documents online through their Hoya Housing page, by NOON, Friday, March 15, 2019.